QuocAnhVu/LoL-Champion-Recommender/README.md

 # LoL-Champion-Recommender
 The champion recommender (AKA Blitzcrank's Matchmaking Service) is a collaborative filtering, machine learning recommender system.
 It generates a set of attributes, then assigns levels of these attributes to each champion.
 For each app user, it tailors the user's preferences to champion attributes and generates play recommendations.

-The app is currently hosted on [www.quocanhvu.com](http://www.quocanhvu.com)
+The app is currently hosted at [www.quocanhvu.com](http://www.quocanhvu.com)

+Super long writeup is at [www.quocanhvu.com/documentation](http://www.quocanhvu.com/documentation.html)

 # How To Train Recommender
 1) Create a virtualenv directory called `env/`: